Was this content helpful?

 The installed version of LaCie RAID Manager is listed on the app page.

-Click the Notifications tab in the sidebar to view device events, download the event log, and set up email alerts.
+Click the Notifications tab in the sidebar to view device events and download the event log.

 Click Download log to save a .log file to your computer containing a list of events related to your device.